fabianmu/alfred-add-to-gingko/readme.md

 ## What?

-Tiny workflow to create a new card on a ginkgo-tree.
+Tiny workflow to create a new card on a gingko-tree.

 ## Installation / How